 The Next Month:

 I’m looking forward to taking a break from all the travel over the next month and — as you know — Chiang Mai is the perfect place for me to do so!
 I’m looking forward to staying put and working hard.
-I’m excited to share my experiences from all over South Asia with you over the next four weeks — The Maldives, Sri Lanka, and Nepal — and I have so much of my book to write.
+I’m excited to share my experiences from all over South Asia with you over the next four weeks — The Maldives, Sri Lanka, and Nepal.

 Looking to follow along with my travels through my monthly summaries?
 You can read the previous month’s summary here, the next month’s summary here, or head on over to the monthly summary page to read from the very beginning!